Wildfire Season is Now Year-Round: Effective Preparation and Response Can Make All the Difference

 Facing a Wildfire

-- Assemble and maintain an emergency supply kit throughout the wildfire season.
+- Assemble and maintain an emergency supply kit.
 Include items that will sustain you and your family for a 72-hour period.
-Store your kit in a place commonly known to all family members.
+Store your kit in a place commonly known to all family members and employees.

 - Listen to the Emergency Alert System (EAS) and National Oceanic and Atmospheric Administration (NOAA) alerts.